Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

-Since $P$ is a finite simplicial complex of dimension~$m-1$, we can choose the cover of open stars of vertices of $P$.
-This cover is of multiplicity $m$ and for each vertex $p \in P$, the corresponding subset $\{U_p\}$ is homotopy equivalent to $\pi^{-1}(p)$.
+Since $P$ is a finite simplicial complex of dimension~$m-1$, we can choose the covering of open stars of vertices of $P$.
+This covering is of multiplicity $m$ and for each vertex $p \in P$, the corresponding subset $\{U_p\}$ is homotopy equivalent to $\pi^{-1}(p)$.
 Since the open subsets~$U_p$ are amenable, it follows from Gromov's vanishing simplicial volume theorem, see Theorem~\ref{theo:vanishing}, that the simplicial volume of~$M$ is zero. \end{proof}

 \begin{proof}[Second proof] Theorem~\ref{theo:zerovol} is also a direct consequence of Theorem~\ref{theo:zerovol} showing that $\omega(M)=0$ and the inequality~\eqref{eq:gro} providing an upper bound on $||M||_\Delta$ in terms of~$\omega(M)$. \end{proof} \forgotten